 Explanatory Notes to Accompany Figure 1

+Screen 2.
+The Facility’s Export Capacity, aggregated with the Export Capacity of all other Facilities on the feeder/circuit, may not exceed 15% of the feeder/circuit’s annual peak load and, if available, line segment.
+Facilities with no Export Capacity (i.e. Non-Exporting systems) skip this screen.
 Note 1.
 On a typical radial distribution EPS circuit (“feeder”) the annual peak load is measured at the substation circuit breaker, which corresponds to the supply point of the circuit.
 A circuit may also be supplied from a tap on a higher-voltage line, sometimes called a subtransmission line.
 On more complex radial EPSs, where bidirectional power flow is possible due to alternative circuit supply options (“loop service”), the normal supply point is the loop tap.

 Note 2.
 This screen includes a review of the type of electrical service provided to the Interconnecting Customer, including the service transformer configuration and service type to limit the potential for creating unacceptable voltage imbalance, over-voltage or under-voltage conditions, or service equipment overloads on the Company EPS due to a mismatch between the size and phasing of the energy source, the service loads fed from the service transformer(s), and the service equipment ratings.